UPPMAX/UPPMAX-documentation/docs/courses_workshops/intro_to_python.md

     This 1-day course helps you get started with Python, by working through an online and free book.
-    We make use of the UPPMAX HPC cluster to write and run Python code,
+    We make use of HPC clusters
-    but you may use a different machine if you prefer.
+    to write and run Python code.
     The pace of this highly interactive course is set by the majority of learners, ensuring that any complete beginner